sarumont/dotfiles/README.md

     paru -S sof-firmware intel-media-driver fprintd gnome-polkit

-# Machine Setup

-    # Generate a new SSH key
-    ssh-keygen -t ed25519
-    # add ~/.ssh/id_ed25519.pub to Github

-    mkdir ~/git/
-    git clone git@github.com:sarumont/dotfiles.git ~/git/dotfiles
-    cd ~/git/dotfiles
-    make # installs all links

-## add user to useful groups

-    sudo gpasswd -a sarumont disk
-    sudo gpasswd -a sarumont storage
-    sudo gpasswd -a sarumont users
-    sudo gpasswd -a sarumont input
-    sudo gpasswd -a sarumont audio
-    sudo gpasswd -a sarumont video

-## Local git configuration

-This repo stores global git configuration in `~/.config/git/config`.
-This leaves `~/.gitconfig` for local overrides.
-You can set your name and email:

-    git config --global user.name Zaphod Beeblebrox
-    git config --global user.email zaphod@heartofgold.com

-### Signing git commits with your SSH key

-We need to configure `git` to use your SSH key as the signing key.
-There should only be one key in your keyring if you've followed these instructions.
-If you have multiple keys, copy-paste the one you want to use rather than using the `ssh-add -L` command below.

-    git config --global user.signingkey "$(ssh-add -L)"
-    git config --global gpg.ssh.allowedSignersFile ~/.ssh/allowed_signers
-    echo EMAIL $(ssh-add -L) > ~/.ssh/allowed_signers

 # Misc configuration

  - Enable color output in `pacman/yay/paru` - uncomment `Color` in `/etc/pacman.conf`